Skilledgamer101/uts-sd-kiosk/README.md

 ## About The Project

 [![Product Name Screen Shot][product-screenshot]](https://example.com) This project incorporates many features into a regular PC to make it secure enough for public use.
-It allows a (customizable) list of certain apps, opens browsers in Private mode by default, prevents access to files in C drive, and wipes out all data on the computer if it is left idle for 15 minutes.
+It allows a (customizable) list of certain apps, opens browsers in Private mode by default, prevents access to files in C drive, wipes out all data on the computer if it is left idle for 15 minutes, and much more.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>